tinyactions-cvpr22/tinyactions-cvpr22.github.io/index.md

 - More details: <a href="https://arxiv.org/pdf/2107.11494.pdf">Report</a>
 <br>

-**Detection**: We will provide a new benchmark dataset (MVA dataset) for activity detection which has naturally occurring tiny actions.
+**Detection**: We will provide a new benchmark dataset (MAMA dataset) for activity detection which has naturally occurring tiny actions.
 Here are the links to donwload the dataset.
 More details coming soon!
 - Dataset download: <a href="https://www.crcv.ucf.edu/data1/UCF-MAMA/UCF-MAMA-train.zip"> Train </a>, <a href="https://www.crcv.ucf.edu/data1/UCF-MAMA/UCF-MAMA-test.zip"> Test </a>